The menu reads as follows: Chicken Nuggets, Mashed Potato, Seasoned Veggie, Wheat Bread, Banana

 What they got: Pizza sticks w/sauce, green beans, a pear and milk.

 I was quite excited today to be going to her school to finally meet the 'Pizza sticks' face-to-face!
 Yes, I had never seen one and all I had to go on was my 4 year old's description: 'It's like bread'.
 And she was right.
 It is bread.
 White bread baked- well I think it was baked, couldn't really tell- with white cheese in the middle.
+The kids get to dip 'the stick' into a marinara sauce.
+I might actually like this had it been made with whole wheat flour, cheese and baked till golden brown :) Today's side of green beans was not received well.
+Not one green bean (okay, maybe one) made it into the mouth of a child, instead they were tossed away along with the all the styrofoam plates!
+Speaking of, I'm going to mention the styrofoam plates in every blog from now on because I think it's tragic that we are even using them in the first place!

 Consider this: Styrofoam is made from petroleum, is non-biodegradable and can take up to 500 years to break down!
 It is environmentally unfriendly and releases toxins which are proven to be harmful to our health!
 Why on earth would you let kids our kids eat on it!?
 Oh, I know, its cheap and requires no clean up!
 Well I guess there's one less thing for the food service provider to do, and hey, they don't have deal with the sick people or the landfills!
 Is no-one paying attention?
 Stop the styrofoam.
 Please.